genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_customise-look-and-feel.md

 `
 ```

-Configure your column to have the specific class name [column config](https://ag-grid.com/javascript-data-grid/cell-styles/#cell-class):
+Configure your column to have the specific class name.

 ```typescript title="positionColumnDefs.ts"
  {field: 'QUANTITY', cellClass: 'quantity-column'},